-\$100 tuition per month for 24 months.
+- \$100 tuition per month for 24 months.
 You will be billed on the 1st of each month.
-The cost of the "second course of your own choosing."
-The cost of the spiritual director you meet with throughout the program (outside of CHS).
+Payment is due on receipt of the invoice. - The cost of the "second course of your own choosing." - The cost of the spiritual companion/supervisor you meet with throughout the program (outside of CHS).